cvalenzuela/Mappa/tutorials/taxiroutes/README.md

       "pickuptime":"5/30/13 0:01",
       "dropofftime":"5/30/13 0:18",
       "nextpickuptime":"5/30/13 1:45",
-      "key":"0","hasfare":true},
+      "key":"0",
+      "hasfare":true
+      },
     "geometry": {
       "type": "LineString",
+      "coordinates":[
+        [-74.00232,40.73447],
+        [-74.0024,40.73433],
+        [-74.00278,40.7337],
+        (...)
+      ]
+    }
+  }
-        "coordinates":[[-74.00232,40.73447],[-74.0024,40.73433],[-74.00278,40.7337],[-74.00282,40.73361],[-74.00305,40.7332],[-74.00329,40.73278] (...)
+  (...)
+  ]
+}

 ```
-You can see it contains a lot of informationa about the trips a taxi makes in a day.
-There is one object for every trip recorded with information about the fare, the number of passengers, pick up time and location.
+You can see it contains a lot of information about the trips a taxi makes in a day in New York.
+There is one object for every trip recorded with information about the fare, the number of passengers, pick up time and location among other things.
 For now, we are just interested in using the coordinates of the taxi during its differents trips.
-So for each trip in the `features` array we need the `properties.geometry.coordinates` array.
+So for each trip in the `features` array we need the `geometry.coordinates` array.
 This contains a series of arrays with the latitude and longitude position we need.

 To load the data add a `preload` function before your `setup` and load the file as a JSON file: